trpham/ToDoApp/README.md

 ## Notes

 Implementing SQLLite Database make the data easier to retrieve.
 It's challenging but fun to learn how to edit a item using the same CreateTodoTimesActivity prefilled with old todoItem's values.
 I spend a great deal amount of time to debug the code, but it's a rewarding learning experience.

+## Improvment
+The app needs more UI/UX design ideas for making it a better look and feel.

 ## License